 Many times a cliche is over used.
 That’s not the case in the incredible story of dedication and perseverance that you’re about to read.
-Tonette Arabie, an employee with Pixus Digital Printing relates to this all too well.
+Tonette Arabie, an employee at Pixus Digital Printing the finest in custom signs and banners, relates to this all too well.

 Born the second child of four girls, she grew up in a very non-traditional household.
 There was plenty of love to go around, rules to follow and discipline that’s usually associated with growing up.
 But, what make this family’s story so unique is that both parents have been deaf since infancy, and her father blind since the age of thirty-five.

 “My love for sports began at an early age.”

 “My love for sports began as a young kid,” says Arabie.
 My dad always found a way to make my games a priority.
 As the most athletic of four sisters, a common bond grew between myself and my father that is still strong today.”

 What makes this story even more incredible is that both her mom and dad were also athletes growing up.
 Tonette played softball at the age of 5, and not long after began playing basketball at the age of 12 which lasted throughout her high school years.

 “But there seemed to be something missing.
 Football!”